 Complaints: Another very high rated bag from TETON, the only complaints about this one are that it’s very big (hence the name) and can be hard to fit back in the stuff sack.
 It’s much heavier than those single camping sleeping bags so be prepared if you go with this one!
-Click here to read real customer reviews about the TETON Sports Mammoth 0.
+Click here to read other buyer reviews about the TETON Sports Mammoth 0.

 This sleeping bag is great for backpacking – it weighs only 3 pounds but may need a different stuff sack to haul on a pack.
 If you’re just using one of these sleeping bags for camping then it should be no problem at all.
-This SwissGear bag is 34″ wide and 88″ long, big enough for most individuals to fit snugly into.
+This Coleman bag is 32″ wide and 82″ long, big enough for most individuals under 6’2″ to fit snugly into.